Associate Degree Programs

 - Information Technology and Networking: Take a deep dive into digital programming, networking, security and operating systems.

 Throughout your associate degree program and beyond, our Career Services team is available to help you explore job opportunities, perfect your resume and interview skills and take the next steps toward the future you want.

 Why should I earn an associate degree?

 If you’re looking to take the next step toward your future, an associate degree can be a great starting point.
 Associate degree programs require fewer credit hours than higher level degrees such as a bachelor's and can therefore be earned in a shorter amount of time.
 It is a great way to build your skill set in your area of interest, add a credential to your resume and get started on the path toward your goals.

 How do I transfer from an associate degree to a bachelor’s degree?

 Depending on the program you are enrolled in, some or all of your credits earned in your associate degree program may be eligible to apply toward a qualifying bachelor’s degree.

 At DeVry, many of our programs are stackable.
-This means you can graduate with your associate degree and stack your credits into your bachelor’s program at DeVry when you’re ready.
-To learn more about which programs stack together, speak with an Admissions Representative.
+This means you can graduate with your DeVry associate degree and stack your credits into one of our bachelor’s program when you’re ready.2 To learn more about which programs stack together, speak with an Admissions Representative.